zigor/morph/README.md

   Runs client side script when the specified fields matches to the specified values.

 **Note**: prefer to use condition “where true (action always execute)” for all client side actions.

+## Server Side Actions
+The set of actions extends Web Forms for Marketers fields behavior if the conditions are met.

+- disable element

+  Disables the selected field

+- set read only element

+  Makes the selected field readonly

+- use the default value from cache `specific` record

+  Reads the value of the specific cache record and makes it the current field value

+- use the default value from session `specific` record

+  Reads the value of the specific session record and makes it the current field value

+- use the default value from visit `specific` field

+  Reads the value of the specific visit field and makes it the current field value.
+Allowed visit field name: areacode, businessname, city, country, dns, isp, latitude, longitude, metrocode, postalcode, region, url.

+- use the default value from `specific` field matching `regex` pattern

+  Reads the value of the specific form field, extracts a match according to the specified regex and makes it the current field value

 ## Compatibility
-The extensions for the Web Forms for Marketers module supports both ASP.NET Web Forms and MVC engines
+The extension for the Web Forms for Marketers module supports both ASP.NET Web Forms and MVC engines

 ## Examples
 The example of client side actions usage is described in the [document] (https://github.com/zigor/morph/raw/master/doc/Selection-dependent%20inputs.docx)